 5.x.1 Description

-Where the connecting IoT application (AE-ID/AppID ) is unknown to the oneM2M system, the administrator of the system, must configure the IoT application identity service subscription rule <serviceSubscribedAppRule> to allow the IoT application to connect with the Service Provider infrastructure and provide its data.
+Where the connecting IoT application (AE-ID/App-ID ) is unknown to the oneM2M system, the administrator of the system, must configure the IoT application identity service subscription rule <serviceSubscribedAppRule> to allow the IoT application to connect with the Service Provider infrastructure and provide its data.

 The <serviceSubscribedAppRule> resource represents a rule that defines allowed Role-ID, App-ID and AE-ID combinations that are acceptable for registering an AE on a service providers infrastructure.